Food and beverage to Fiji

 Health and quarantine regulations are in place for most food products, especially meats and fresh produce.

-BioSecurity Fiji is responsible for quarantine regulations.
-Frozen chicken and all chicken by-products are not allowed into the country, eg. baby foods with chicken or eggs.
-Honey is also not allowed from Australia unless exporters meet quarantine requirements of heat processing of honey before bottling.
+Biosecurity Authority of Fiji (BAF) is responsible for quarantine regulations.
+Frozen chicken and all chicken by-products are not allowed into the country e.g. baby foods with chicken or eggs.
+Honey is also not allowed unless exporters meet quarantine requirements of heat processing of honey before bottling.

 All beverage products in Fiji require the use-by-date and details of contents on packaging, especially fruit juices.

 For packaging and labelling requirements, please refer to:

 - National and Trade Measurement (Pre-Packed Articles) Packaging Regulation 1989